This winter festival with humble beginnings is now one of the most famous festivals in Japan, drawing over 2 million visitors.

 Open from 9:00 to 17:00, Tsudome is a family oriented site with a variety of snow and ice attractions focused on kids and family fun.
 Some of the more popular activities include the “Waku-Waku Slider” course that mimics a bobsled run.
 Who hasn’t imagined themselves as an Olympic bobsledder?
 I know I have, and I had a great time.
 The “Snow Zip-Line”, allows you to fly through the air for around 80 meters, I’m not Superman, so I’ll leave the flying around to braver souls, but the smiles of the kids on the ride proves I’m just a chicken.

 There are other attractions and interactive games with some sculptures, most of which I was just a tad bit too old for, but they looked like a lot of fun.

 When you get tired of being outside, or just need to get warm, you can enter the dome located on premise for some refreshments and local foods, or go for a skate on the indoor ice rink that doesn’t actually use ice at all.
 Why it doesn’t use ice in winter in Hokkaido is a mystery, but there you go.

-The Suskino Site is located in downtown Sapporo, near the Odori site.
-Suskino is a bustling area with a lot of restaurants, and nightlife.
+The Susukino Site is located in downtown Sapporo, near the Odori site.
+Susukino is a bustling area with a lot of restaurants, and nightlife.
 This is the most “adult” area of the festival, just because of it’s location within the city.
-The addition of ice sculptures makes Suskino a great place to spend part of your day or even better, most of your evening.
+The addition of ice sculptures makes Susukino a great place to spend part of your day or even better, most of your evening.